 St. Melchiades (also known as St. Miltiades)

+Two popes had been exiled by Emperor Maxentius, and for nearly two more years the Church in Rome was steeped in turmoil, making it impossible to choose a pope.
+Finally, Miltiades, an African, was elected.
+He had served as a priest under Marcellinus during the terrible Diocletian persecution.
 Now, however, he witnessed the effects of a kinder, more generous Roman government.
 Indeed, the Church would actually be favored with splendid gifts.
 By 311 the Church began to enjoy a peace resulting from a decree of toleration issued in both the East and the West.
 Emperor Maxentius ordered the properties of the Church restored.
 These included the land and buildings that had been confiscated during the reign of Emperor Diocletian.
 In 312 for the first time since the outbreak of persecution, a pope was able to preside over the celebration of Easter in full possession of the Church's holy assets.

 St. Eulalia descended from one of the most prominent families in Spain.
 She was educated in the Christian religion and was taught the sentiments of perfect piety.
 From her infancy she distinguished herself by an admirable sweetness of temper, modesty and devotion.